-& Architectural Block Construction ♣
+Architectural Block Construction 4

-- 1. Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep and placed in sturdy, see through container. - The primary building component should be 2. interlocking blocks, commonly referred to by the brand name of Lego® - 3.
+- Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep and placed in sturdy, see through container. - The primary building component should be interlocking blocks, commonly referred to by the brand name of Lego® - 3.
 Each exhibitor is required to complete the "4-H STEM Architectural Block Construction Exhibit Information Form" which is available through your local K-State Research and Extension office or at www.STEM4KS.com.
 This form must be attached to the outside of a 10" x 13" manila envelope.
-Do not tie the envelope to the exhibit. - 4.
-Each exhibit information packet should include the following items:
+Do not tie the envelope to the exhibit. - Each exhibit information packet should include the following items:

-A. At least one drawing of the desired architecture on graph paper, multiple views B. 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state C. If appropriate operating instructions for mechanical portions of the diorama.

-5. HIGHLY recommended to consult the KS State fair book for additional requirements for state fair entries.
+A. At least one drawing of the desired architecture on graph paper, multiple views B. 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state C. If appropriate operating instructions for mechanical portions of the diorama. - 5.
+HIGHLY recommended to consult the KS State fair book for additional requirements for state fair entries. - 41560: Intermediate (ages 9-13).
+Interlocking brick diorama built from scratch. - 41561: Seniors (ages 14 & up) Advanced interlocking brick diorama built from scratch.